-As evidence for the benefits of using sGMRES, we use it to solve a finite-element (FEM) discretization of a convection-diffusion equation in the diffusion-dominant regime.
+As evidence for the benefits of using sGMRES, we use it to solve a finite-element (FEM) discretization of a two-dimensional (2D) convection-diffusion equation in the diffusion-dominant regime.
 Figure 1 depicts a $70 \times$ speedup when the discretized linear system has dimension n = 1,050,625.
-In this case, sGMRES with 2-truncated Arnoldi attains
+In this case, sGMRES with 2-truncated Arnoldi attains the same accuracy as GMRES with full orthogonalization. sGMRES is faster than restarted GMRES with restarting frequency 10, whose convergence is significantly impaired.
+Section 8 details the experimental setup and offers more illustrations.